top of page

 Working Papers

-* Presentations: 2024 European Finance Association Annual Meeting, 2024 Alpine Finance Summit, 2024 University of Washington Summer Finance Conference, 2024 Helsinki Finance Summit, 2024 Financial Intermediation Research Society (FIRS), Adam Smith Workshop 2024 (LSE), 2024 AFA Annual Conference, 2023 Tel Aviv University Finance Conference (canceled), 2023 EUROFIDAI – ESSEC Paris December Finance Meeting, 2023 INSEAD Finance Symposium, 2023 USC Finance Workshop on Valuations, Arizona State University, Norwegian School of Economics, Penn State University, Purdue University, Rutgers University, The Ohio State University, University of Notre Dave, Vienna Graduate School of Finance.
+* Presentations: 2024 Finance Conference at WashU, 2024 Northern Finance Association, 2024 European Finance Association Annual Meeting, 2024 Alpine Finance Summit, 2024 University of Washington Summer Finance Conference, 2024 Helsinki Finance Summit, 2024 Northern Finance Association, 2024 Financial Intermediation Research Society (FIRS), Adam Smith Workshop 2024 (LSE), 2024 AFA Annual Conference, 2023 Tel Aviv University Finance Conference (canceled), 2023 EUROFIDAI – ESSEC Paris December Finance Meeting, 2023 INSEAD Finance Symposium, 2023 USC Finance Workshop on Valuations, Arizona State University, Norwegian School of Economics, Penn State University, Purdue University, Rutgers University, The Ohio State University, University of Southern California, University of Notre Dave, Vienna Graduate School of Finance.

 Abstract: